035966-L3/Sleeping-Cup-Test-Cases/CONTRIBUTING.md

 The following contributions are anticipated and permitted:

 - Add hacks.
-- Report wrong testcases or codes.
+- Report wrong test cases or codes.